 3. Notwithstanding the foregoing, when more than ten parcels are to be zoned or rezoned by enactment of a zoning ordinance, the advertisement in the official journal required herein shall be considered adequate notice to the property owners.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Fees and Charges.
 Fees as specified in the fee schedule as adopted by the Sorrento Town Council shall be paid to the Sorrento Town Governing Authority for the following: